What is a Saint?

 In the Catholic Church, the saints are ordinary people like you and me who made it to heaven.
 They’ve done nothing that you and I cannot do, if we persevere in following Jesus Christ and living our lives according to His teaching.

-Also, we ask the saints to intercede for us.
+We also ask the saints to intercede for us.
 Have you ever asked anyone to pray for you when you were having a hard time?
 That is how Catholics “pray to” the saints – we pray with saints, not to them.
+As James says, “The fervent prayer of a righteous person is very powerful.”

 Saint of the Week

-In the last years of his life, he suffered from Parkinson’s disease and osteoarthiritis, finally succumbing in 2005.
+In the last years of his life, he suffered from Parkinson’s disease and osteoarthritis, finally succumbing in 2005.